 The phrase "ethical hacker" can seem like an oxymoron.
-Transform it into a bona fide credential, Certified Ethical Hacker (CEH), and you compound the dissonance.
+Transform it into a bona fide credential, certified ethical hacker (CEH), and you compound the dissonance.
 Can a hacker -- a geek who disrupts computer systems -- really be ethical and certified, too?

-In fact, the idea isn't as ludicrous as it sounds.
+The idea isn't as ludicrous as it sounds.
 Ethical hacking has roots in the corporate world -- specifically, IBM -- so anyone who questions this concept's seriousness should think again.

 Related: Search for computer & tech jobs.